bear-metal-apps/beariscope/README.md

 </p>

 > [!IMPORTANT]
 > Beariscope is under active development!
-Exciting features are on the way—stay tuned for updates as we build toward the
+Exciting features are still on the way.
-> first full release.

 ---

 Beariscope is a next-generation, gamified, and powerful scouting platform for FRC teams, designed and maintained by